gitter-lab/SINGE/README.md

-# Single-Cell Inference of Networks using Granger Ensembles (SCINGE)
+# Single-Cell Inference of Networks using Granger Ensembles (SINGE)

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2549817.svg)](https://doi.org/10.5281/zenodo.2549817)

 Gene regulatory network reconstruction from pseudotemporal single-cell gene expression data.
-Standalone MATLAB implementation of the SCINGE algorithm.
+Standalone MATLAB implementation of the SINGE algorithm.
 This code has been tested on MATLAB R2014b and R2018a on Linux operating systems.

 ## Citation

-If you use the SCINGE software please cite:
+If you use the SINGE software please cite:

 Atul Deshpande, Li-Fang Chu, Ron Stewart, Anthony Gitter.
 [Network inference with Granger causality ensembles on single-cell transcriptomic data](https://doi.org/10.1101/534834).